Hodge theory on generalized normal crossing varieties: GSNC pairs

 \begin{Prop} There is a Mayer-Vietoris exact sequence

 where $N = \dim X$ and the arrows are alternating sums of restriction homomorphisms. \end{Prop}

-\begin{proof} We assign fixed orientations to the cells of the dual graph.
+\begin{proof} We assign arbitrarily fixed orientation to each cell of the dual graph.
 Then the corresponding chain complex has boundary maps as alternating sums.
+Namely the sign of a boundary map for each pair of closed strata is positive or negative according to whether the orientations are compatible or not.
 The sign convention of the sequence of the constant sheaves is defined accordingly.
-Since each cell is contractible, the sequence is locally exact. \end{proof}
+Since each cell is contractible, the chain complex is locally exact, hence the sequence of sheaves is exact. \end{proof}

 A Cartier divisor $D$ on $X$ is said to be {\em permissible} if it does not contain any stratum.
 We denote by $D \vert_Y$ the induced Cartier divisor on a closed stratum $Y$.
 A {\em generalized simple normal crossing divisor (GSNC divisor)} $B$ is a permissible Cartier divisor such that $B \vert_Y$ is a reduced simple normal crossing divisor for each closed stratum $Y$.
 In this case $B$ is again a GSNC variety of codimension $1$ in $X$.
 Namely a GSNC divisor on a GSNC variety of level $r$ is a GSNC variety of level $r+1$.
 Such an inductive structure may be an advantage.
 If $D$ is a permissible $\mathbf{Q}$-Cartier divisor whose support is a GSNC divisor, then the round up $\ulcorner D \urcorner$ is well defined.
 We have $\ulcorner D \urcorner \vert_Y = \ulcorner D \vert_Y \urcorner$ for any closed stratum $Y$.